 Preparation for graduate study can be accomplished through either the traditional B.A./B.S.
 Psychology major or via one of our Graduate Preparation Emphases (see below).
 In either case, those bound for graduate programs should plan to begin exploring research and/or fieldwork courses in their junior year.

-No matter what degree program students choose, all psychology majors complete Introductory Psychology (Psych 211).
-Ideally, this course and any mathematics prerequisites for the basic statistics course should be completed in the freshman year.
+No matter what degree program students choose, all psychology majors complete the one-unit Introduction to the Major (Psych 101) and Introductory Psychology (Psych 211).
+Ideally, these courses and any mathematics prerequisites for the basic statistics course should be completed in the freshman year.

 All majors will also choose courses from the main content areas of psychology (e.g. abnormal psychology, cognitive psychology, learning, development, physiological bases of behavior, social bases of behavior).